United States Commission on Civil Rights: 21st century

 During the Barack Obama administration, this conservative bloc reversed its position and began using the commission as a vigorous advocate for conservative interpretations of civil rights issues, such as opposition to the Voting Rights Act and the expansion of federal hate crimes laws.
 In 2010, Commissioner Abigail Thernstrom, a Republican appointee generally considered part of the commission's conservative bloc, criticized her colleagues' investigation into the New Black Panther Party voter intimidation case, describing it as motivated by a partisan "fantasy ... [that] they could bring Eric Holder down and really damage [President Obama]" and arguing that only "a moron" could believe the commission's theory that Obama appointees had ordered DoJ attorneys not to protect the voting rights of white people.
 In October 2010, Michael Yaki, one of the two Democratic commissioners, walked out of a meeting in protest.
 In doing so, Yaki deprived the panel of a quorum and delayed a vote on a draft report, which Yaki claimed, is unfairly biased against the Obama administration.
 Yaki described the panel as a "kangaroo court".

-President Obama eventually appointed two staunch liberals to the Commission in the last days of his administration, keeping the commission to six Democratic and two Republican appointees.
+President Obama eventually appointed two staunch liberals to the commission in the last days of his administration, keeping the commission to six Democratic and two Republican appointees.
 In June 2017 the commission voted unanimously to begin a wide-ranging investigation of the Trump administration's civil rights enforcement practices, and 6–2 along party lines to express their concern about the administration's actions.

+In 2023, The commission investigated the Federal Response to Anti-Asian Racism in the United States.
+The commission examined three main areas: 1) national trends and data regarding the rise of hate incidents and hate crimes against members of Asian communities; 2) local and state law enforcement’s prevention and reporting practices regarding hate crimes; and 3) federal efforts and policies that encourage greater participation in reporting hate crime incidents, as well as prosecution and enforcement efforts to prevent hate crimes.

+In releasing the report, Commissioner Glenn Magpantay noted that the report was "the United States of America’s official, congressionally authorized, report on what’s been happening to [the Asian American] community since [President Trump] dubbed COVID19 as the ‘China Virus’ inflicting people with the ‘Kung Flu’.
+Words matter, as this report shows."

+In 2024, U.S. Commission on Civil Rights released a report on "The Civil Rights Implications of the Federal Use of Facial Recognition Technology."